Legal Settlements

 Policy

-Income from Legal Settlements may be countable income in the month received or as a resource.
+Payments from a legal settlement may be countable income in the month received or as a resource.

-NOTE This does not include any expense that is considered a normal living expense as defined in Standard of Basic Needs(g).
+NOTE This does not include any expense considered a normal living expense as defined in Standard of Basic Needs(g).

 For CA, legal settlements received in payments, less any attorney fees, are countable as income in the month received.